jhsu79/lesson-summary-generator/README.md

 7. Include calendar widgets.
 8. Allow users to provide direct links to homework.
 9. Upgrade accessibility features.
-10. Adding grammar, tone and style buttons that can prompt the LSG to revise summaries based on the preferences of the instructor and needs of the student's families
+10. Adding grammar, tone, and style buttons that can prompt the LSG to revise summaries based on the preferences of the instructor and the needs of the student's families

 #### Want to contribute to this project?
 Contact me on [GitHub](https://github.com/jhsu79) or on [Linkedin](https://www.linkedin.com/in/joshuanhsu/)